serokell/blog-posts/edsl-michelson/article.md

 There are two major problems with such construction.
 First, a reader may have noticed that neither `STNat` nor `VNat` constructors were ever used.
-Indeed, the `UInt` constructor from a simple AST was meant to represent both signed and unsigned integers because they roughly the same representation.
+Indeed, the `UInt` constructor from a simple AST was meant to represent both signed and unsigned integers because they have roughly the same representation.
 We can not really distinguish between `TInt` and `TNat` literals during parsing.

 A similar issue appears in the case of a list constructor with an empty list wrapped in it.